- local install of IPA so you have a kerberos and LDAP infrastructure on your development machine

 Build the testing utility:

 You need to start with an admin ticket:

 In one window start the lite server.
 I like to start it in debug mode.

 You can also use this to run specific tests.
-This can take one of two forms, both of which are equivalent.
 Here is how you would test the user plugin: